Beasta2768/Final-Year-Project/Logbook.md

 	- Engagement and attendance in the seminars is important at it count toward the working professional section of our proposal grade

 ## Advanced web development
-- This week we covered frameworks and what they were
+- This week we covered frameworks and the framework we would be using in the project

 ## Project Development (25-26/09/24)